 Jorge Reyes (MAE ’19) is vice president emeritus of the Princeton Rocketry Club.
 He wants to enable other students to get the skills to continue push the boundaries of engineering.
 In addition to rocketry, he is passionate about using robotics to change how the organic agriculture industry works and has his own startup to accomplish this, called TerraBite.

 Katherine Mumm (MAE ’21) is the speaker events officer of the Princeton Rocketry Club.
 She has worked in the Optical Engineering Department at NASA Ames and assisted with the development of an optical tool to image exoplanets.

 Roger Hou (MAE ’21) is the vice president of business development for the Princeton Rocketry Club.
 He will be co-leading this year’s high-power rocketry team.
 He has worked on an acoustic telemetry system for tracking salmon and is interested in sensor development.

 Coleman Merchant (MAE '19) is the lead engineer for the SpaceShot project team.
 He is interesting in mechanical engineering, machining, composites, and things that go fast.
 He is also chief engineer for Princeton Racing Electric.

 Nathaniel Shields (MAE ’21) is is an outreach officer and member of the Thinsat team, a sophomore in the Mechanical Engineering Department, and interested in most everything.

-Carter Green (MAE '20) is leading the IREC team with Jorge Reyes.
+Carter Green (MAE '20) is a co-founder of the Princeton Rocketry Club, and he is co-leading the IREC team with Jorge Reyes.
 He loves to design and build high power rockets and hopes to make himself indispensable to the space industry.